 Historically, I’ve always managed to maintain what I considered to be a relatively healthy relationship with social media.
 I never used it to excess, I kept a lot my private life away from Instagram Stories, and I was always acutely aware that social media does not represent real life.

-But, several weeks ago, I became increasingly conscious that this was no longer a healthy relationship.
+But recently I became increasingly conscious that this was no longer a healthy relationship.
 Rather like when it suddenly dawns on you that you’re dating an absolute wanker, I had a similar realisation with Instagram.

 I think it began when glandular fever decided to come knocking.
 Previously I’d never really had the time to waste my life comparing myself to others on Instagram.
 But when the big GF struck, suddenly this once manically busy woman became almost completely house-bound for the best part of two months.